HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/au-3-1/index.md

 * Name of the accessed file
 * program or command used to initiate the event
 * source and destination addresses
+* what type of event occurred
+* when the event occurred
+* where the event occurred
+* the source of the event
+* the outcome of the event
+* and the identity of any individuals or subjects associated with the event].

 ## OPS Implementation